wangqinglhc/Musicbox-churn-rate-prediction/README.md

 - We could seek a better way to define the churn.
 - We could also build recommendation systems based on the song_type.
 - A large fluctution was found in the Iphone users.
 Therefore we could improve the Iphone app such as API, latency to improve the user experience.

+## Summry
+This is a good project to practice the data science skills.
+The data is from real life and I learned some ways to process the data before feeding it to the models.
+The result could provide insights for improving the retention rate and implementing some recommendation system into the product, as well as improving the app for better user experience.